 I TEND TO PLAN IN ADVANCE

 As I have already said, I plan my content in advance.
-I know people have planners and plan months in advance but I’m not quite there yet.
+There are people who have planners and plan months in advance but I’m not quite there yet.
 I plan my posts a week in advance, which really suits me and my own time scales.
-I really think that planning in advance really saves you the trouble later on.
+Planning in advance really saves you the trouble later on.
 I didn’t always do this, but have seen so much benefit in being more organised with my blog.
 Your future self will thank you for it!

 How do you manage your blog around your schedule?
 What tips do you have that could share with us?

 Allow yourself to take time off to rest and relax and do nothing.
-Your readers will understand if you need a break.
+Your readers will understand if you need a break from blogging!